2025 Scientific Program

 Yassmine Akkari, Nationwide Children's Hospital, OH

-Shashikant Kulkarni, The University of Texas MD Anderson Cancer Center, TX
+Shashikant Kulkarni, MD Anderson Cancer Center, TX

 Gordana Raca, Children's Hospital Los Angeles, CA